haydenshively/Compound-Liquidation-Bot/README.md

 # Compound Liquidation Bot

+___
+Update, November 27 2020:
+Compound has changed significantly since this code was written.
+For those of you forking it, please understand that it **will not** work out of the box.
+If you want it to be remotely competitive, you should look into the following:

+- Frontrunning
+- V2 CTokens vs V1 CTokens, and how that impacts whether an account is liquidatable and what assets should be repaid/seized
+- Posting prices in the same transaction as the liquidation (only possible in a smart contract)

+If you want additional resources, open an issue on the topic and I'll do what I can to help.
+___

 This repository provides web3 boilerplate and the basic logic necessary to profitably call `liquidateBorrow()` on cToken smart contracts.